Skip to content

 When the English came to Egypt to expel the French from it, he allied himself with them, but after they left Egypt in 1802, according to the Treaty of Amiens, he became in confrontation with the Turks, so he fled to Upper Egypt.

-Zainab Khatoon was one of the maids of Mohamed Bey Al-Alfi.
-Alfie Bey freed her, so Zainab married a prince named Sherif Hamza al-Kharbutli and she became a princess, with the title of Khatoun, meaning the honorable and venerable woman, so her name became Zainab Khatoun.
+Zainab Khatoon was one of Mohamed Bey Al-Alfi’s maids.
+Alfie Bey freed her, so Zainab married a prince named Sherif Hamza al-Kharbutli.
+She became a princess, with the title of Khatoun, meaning honourable and venerable woman, so her name became Zainab Khatoun.

-Her husband bought the house of Shaqra Hanim as a gift for her.
-Despite rumors that women in the Mamluk and Ottoman eras were isolated behind mashrabiyas, and their role was limited to the world of harems, Zeinab Khatoun proved otherwise.
+Her husband bought Shaqra Hanim’s house as a gift for her.
+Despite rumours that women in the Mamluk and Ottoman eras were isolated behind mashrabiyas and their role was limited to harems, Zeinab Khatoun proved otherwise.

-In 1798, the French campaign came to Egypt and the Egyptians’ struggle against foreign occupation began.
+1798, the French campaign came to Egypt, and the Egyptians’ struggle against foreign occupation began.
 Zainab Khatun sheltered the guerrillas and the wounded who sought refuge in her house from the French.
-Twenty-seven corpses were found in the house, buried in an underground basement, believed to be the bodies of the wounded that Zainab Khatoun had sheltered inside her house.
+Twenty-seven corpses were found in the house, buried in an underground basement, believed to be the bodies of the wounded that Zainab Khatoun had sheltered inside her home

 The house is at the centre of Egyptian history.

 The entrance to the house was designed so that the guest could not see who was inside, which is what was called in Islamic architecture “the broken entrance.”
-As soon as you pass through the entrance to the inside of the house, you will find yourself in a large courtyard surrounding the four corners of the house.
+As soon as you pass through the entrance to the inside of the house, you will find yourself in a large courtyard surrounding the four corners.

-Beit Zainab Khatun follows the designs of Fatimid Cairo, similar to the house of al-Hrawi, which was built in 1486, the same year in which Beit Zainab Khatoun was built and is located opposite it, as well as the house of al-Suhaimi.
-The courtyard was an essential feature of the architecture of houses in the Mamluk and Ottoman eras.
+Beit Zainab Khatun follows the designs of Fatimid Cairo, similar to the house of al-Hrawi, which was built in 1486, the same year in which Beit Zainab Khatoun was constructed and is located opposite it, as well as the house of al-Suhaimi.
+The courtyard was an essential feature of the architecture of homes in the Mamluk and Ottoman eras.

-The princess’ rooms include the birthing corner on the third floor, a room characterized by the elaborate colored glass that illuminates it with different colors when sunlight falls on it.
-On the left side of the room, there is a door that leads to the “sandala”, which contains the upper bed in which the woman stayed after giving birth.
-After the lady gave birth, she would go up to the barge and leave the room only after forty days had passed because the child’s immunity is weak in the first forty days.
-Therefore, the sandala isolated the child and the mother from any harm that might affect their health.
+The princess’ rooms include the birthing corner on the third floor, characterized by elaborate coloured glass that illuminates it with different colours when sunlight falls on it.
+On the left side of the room, a door leads to the “sandala”, which contains the upper bed where the woman stayed after giving birth.
+After the lady gave birth, she would go up to the barge and leave the room only after forty days because the child’s immunity was weak in the first forty days.
+Therefore, the sandals isolated the child and the mother from harm that might affect their health.

 archaeological houses in egypt 1

-Beit Zeinab Khatoun is one of the most popular archaeological houses in Cairo.
-Image credit: Cleopatra Egypt Tours
+Beit Zeinab Khatoun is one of the most famous archaeological houses in Cairo.

-The Gayer-Anderson House and Museum (aka Bayt al-Kritliyya) is situated next to the Mosque of Ahmad ibn Tulun in Sayyida Zeinab, Cairo.
+The Gayer-Anderson House and Museum (aka Bayt al-Kritliyya) is next to Ahmad ibn Tulun’s Mosque in Sayyida Zeinab, Cairo.
 The house dates back to the 17th century and is named after Major R.G.
-Gayer-Anderson Pasha, a member of the Royal Army Medical Corps in 1904, who lived there between 1935 and 1942.
-He also worked with the Egyptian Army in 1907.
+Gayer-Anderson Pasha, a member of the Royal Army Medical Corps in 1904 who lived there between 1935 and 1942 and worked with the Egyptian Army in 1907.

-When he retired in 1919, he began working as a Senior Inspector in the Egyptian Ministry of Interior and continued to live in Egypt focusing his interests on Egyptology and Oriental Studies.
+When he retired in 1919, he began working as a Senior Inspector in the Egyptian Ministry of Interior.
+He continued to live in Egypt, focusing his interests on Egyptology and Oriental Studies.

-Before Anderson, Bayt al-Kritliyya gained its former name because it was owned by a wealthy woman from Crete, so it was named the “House of the Woman from Crete.”
+Before Anderson, Bayt al-Kritliyya gained its former name because a wealthy woman from Crete owned it, so it was named the “House of the Woman from Crete.”

 The museum consists of two houses, one built in 1632 by Hagg Mohamed Salem Galmam El- Gazzar, while the second was built in 1540 by Abdel-Qader al-Haddad, also known as Beit Amna bint Salim in commemoration of its last owner.
 At one point, the two houses were connected via a bridge constructed on the third floor.

-In the 1930s, Anderson enriched the house further with his personal collections of art, furnishings that he gathered from all around Egypt to the house, before he fell ill in the early forties and had to leave the country, so he gifted the house and its contents to the Egyptian government to be turned into a museum.
-He was bestowed the title of Pasha in return for his thoughtful gesture by King Farouk of Egypt.
+In the 1930s, Anderson enriched the house further with his collections of art and furnishings, which he gathered from all around Egypt.
+Before he fell ill in his early forties and had to leave the country, he gifted the house and its contents to the Egyptian government to be turned into a museum.
+In return for his thoughtful gesture, King Farouk of Egypt bestowed him the title of Pasha.

-The house was used as the set of many Egyptian and foreign films over the years, including the famous James Bond film The Spy Who Loved Me.
+Over the years, the house has been used as a set for many Egyptian and foreign films, including the famous James Bond film The Spy Who Loved Me.

-Other sections of the house include the Mak’ad or reception room which is decorated with many different objects, including brass bowls dating back to sometime between the 14th and 17th centuries.
+Other sections of the house include the Mak’ad, or the reception room, which is decorated with many objects, including brass bowls dating back to the 14th and 17th centuries.

-The Reading room has a window seat and shelves with Islamic designs, while its walls are decorated with Chinese flower paintings, and the Writing Room now serves as an office for the museum’s curator.
+The Reading room has a window seat and shelves with Islamic designs, while its walls are decorated with Chinese flower paintings.
+The Writing Room now serves as an office for the museum’s curator.

-A secret chamber is hidden behind a door that looks like a regular cupboard, used as a hiding place for people or objects in cases of emergency.
+A secret chamber is hidden behind a door that looks like a regular cupboard and is used as a hiding place for people or objects in cases of emergency.

-The Persian room holds furniture that dates back to the later Persian period, except for the bed, which is from Egypt, and then comes the Byzantine room which connects the Haramlik and the Salamlik.
+The Persian room holds furniture from the later Persian period, except for the bed, which is from Egypt.
+Then comes the Byzantine room, which connects the Haramlik and the Salamlik.

-In the Mohamed Ali room, there is an Ottoman apartment with green and gold walls and Rococo furniture, including a throne chair.
-The 17th century Damascus room was brought from Damascus by Anderson himself.
+The Mohamed Ali room is an Ottoman apartment with green and gold walls and Rococo furniture, including a throne chair.
+Anderson himself brought the 17th-century Damascus room from Damascus.

-Many legends surround the Gayer Anderson Museum, such as a story surrounding the circumstances of its building.
-It is said that the house was built on the remains of an ancient mountain called Gebel Yashkur (Hill of Thanksgiving) that is to be where Noah’s Ark stopped after the flood and that the floodwater went into the well that is in the courtyard of the house.
+Many legends surround the Gayer Anderson Museum, such as a story about the circumstances of its building.
+It is said that the house was built on the remains of an ancient mountain called Gebel Yashkur (Hill of Thanksgiving), which is to be where Noah’s Ark stopped after the flood, and that the floodwater went into the well in the courtyard of the house.

-The famous well is also said to have miraculous qualities so much so that if a lover looks into the water, they would see the face of their beloved reflected back at them.
-It is said that back when the house was two separate houses, a young man lived in one of the houses and a beautiful young woman lived in the other.
+The famous well is also said to have miraculous qualities, so much so that if a lover looks into the water, they see the face of their beloved reflected in it.
+It is said that when the house was two separate houses, a young man lived in one, and a beautiful young woman lived in the other.

-Legend has it that a young woman looked into the well, and as a result of her incredible beauty, the well overflowed with water, so she ran away in fear and bumped into the young man who lived in the opposite house.
-They immediately fell in love and eventually got married, merging the two houses together.
+Legend has it that a young woman looked into the well, and because of her incredible beauty, the well overflowed with water.
+So she fled in fear and bumped into the young man living in the opposite house.
+They immediately fell in love and eventually married, merging the two houses.

 5 Amazing Archaeological Houses in Cairo

-The Gayer Anderson is one of Cairo’s most popular museums.
-Image credit: WikiMedia
+The Gayer Anderson is one of Cairo’s most famous museums.

-El Set Wasilla House is located behind Al-Azhar Mosque in Cairo.
-The house is characterized by the beauty of the design and the splendor of construction and represents a unique model of architecture in the Ottoman era.
+El Set Wasilla House is located behind the Al-Azhar Mosque in Cairo.
+It is characterized by its beauty of design and splendour of construction and represents a unique model of architecture in the Ottoman era.
 It is considered an archaeological and cultural attraction called the House of Poetry.

-In 1646, the brothers Abd al-Haq and Lutfi, the sons of Muhammad al-Kinani, built a house on Atfa Al-Aini Street, next to Abdel Rahman Al-Hrawi’s house and a few meters from Al-Azhar Mosque.
-The founding text on the walls of the house indicates that was built by Haj Abd al-Haq and his brother Lutfi sons of Muhammad al-Kinani in the year 1074 AH/1664 AD.
+In 1646, the brothers Abd al-Haq and Lutfi, the sons of Muhammad al-Kinani, built a house on Atfa Al-Aini Street, next to Abdel Rahman Al-Hrawi’s home and a few meters from Al-Azhar Mosque in Cairo.
+The founding text on the house’s walls indicates that it was built by Haj Abd al-Haq and his brother Lutfi, sons of Muhammad al-Kinani, in the year 1074 AH/1664 AD.

 Then the ownership of the house moved from one person to another until it landed in the hands of Wassila Khatun bint Abdullah al-Bayda Matoukh.
-She was the last person to inhabit the house, and for this reason, it was known by her name and attributed to her.
+She was the last person to inhabit the house, so it was known by her name and attributed to her.

-Wasila Khatun, who died on 4 May 1835 AD, is not recorded in history, but it seems that she was an influential lady in the neighborhood, so they immortalized her name, and it became a well-known house thereafter.
+Wasila Khatun, who died on 4 May 1835 AD, is not recorded in history, but she seems to have been an influential lady in the neighbourhood, so they immortalized her name, and the house became well-known after that.

-The house was designed like most ancient Islamic houses preserving the privacy of the inhabitants of the house, as it was designed in such a way that its people could see the outside, and at the same time, those outside could not eavesdrop or see the inhabitants of the house.
+Like most ancient Islamic houses, the house was designed to preserve the privacy of its inhabitants.
+It was designed so that its people could see the outside, but at the same time, those outside could not eavesdrop on or see the house’s inhabitants.

-Therefore, its entrance is designed in such a way so as not to reveal the inside of the house, and then it leads to the courtyard, which contains the facilities, such as grain stores, a horse stable, a mill, a servants’ room, and a mandara.
+Therefore, its entrance is designed not to reveal the inside of the house.
+It then leads to the courtyard containing grain stores, a horse stable, a mill, a servants’ room, and a Mandara.
 To the right of the door is the water well.
-As for the courtyard of the house, it is an open courtyard, in the middle of which is a seat made of wood.
+The house’s courtyard is open, and a wooden seat is in the middle

-The house is characterized by the presence of two octagonal domes topped by a pyramidal cover and they provide light into the room.
-The ground floor of the house includes the main hall, which consists of two iwans – two levels from the ground – between them is a fountain at a depth of 90 centimeters that was recently discovered.
-The presence of these iwans is due to the fact that they allow the largest possible number of attendees to see each other while visiting the house, in addition to the fact that the highs and lows in the hall help to move the air inside.
+The house is characterized by two octagonal domes topped by a pyramidal cover, providing light into the room.
+The home’s ground floor includes the main hall, which consists of two iwans – two levels from the ground – and between them is a fountain at a depth of 90 centimetres that was recently discovered.
+The presence of these iwans is because they allow the most significant possible number of attendees to see each other while visiting the house, in addition to the highs and lows in the hall helping move the air inside.

-The ceiling of the hall includes a “sistrum” which is a hollow wooden lantern to illuminate the area.
-Overlooking the main hall is a group of mashrabiyas, a place where women used to sit to listen to the singers performing below.
+The hall’s ceiling includes a “sistrum,” a hollow wooden lantern illuminating the area.
+Overlooking the main entrance is a group of mashrabiyas, where women used to sit to listen to the singers performing below.

-In the courtyard of the house, there is a wooden staircase that leads to the first floor, which includes the summer residence, and its roof contains many Ottoman inscriptions as well as the founding text of the house.
-To the right, there is the bedroom, which includes rare oil paintings, in addition to a large portrait of a coastal city symbolizing Turkey.
+A wooden staircase leads to the first floor, including the summer residence, in the house’s courtyard.
+Its roof contains many Ottoman inscriptions and the house’s founding text.
+To the right is the bedroom, which provides rare oil paintings and a large portrait of a coastal city symbolizing Turkey.

-The second floor includes another hall and a bathroom and consists of two parts: the bathtub and the stove in which fires are lit to heat the water, and next to it there is a dressing room, and finally the roof, which was not important to the people of the house.
+The second floor includes another hall and a bathroom with a bathtub and stove, where fires were lit to heat the water.
+Next to it is a dressing room, and finally, the roof, which was not essential to the house’s inhabitants.

 The restoration of this house was completed in 2005.
-During the restoration, a part of the old bathroom was found, which is unique and one of the most important and most beautiful bathroom designs in Islamic architecture.
-It consists of two rooms, its ceiling is decorated with wonderful decorations and its walls are white marble.
+During the restoration, a part of the old bathroom was found, which is unique and one of the most essential and beautiful bathroom designs in Islamic architecture.
+It consists of two rooms; its ceiling is decorated with stunning decorations, and its walls are white marble.

-The restoration process also revealed the house’s main nave fountain and mill.
-Two years ago, the house was almost demolished, but the restoration included removing all the dust, dilapidated areas, and waste in the house, then reviving the stone facade of the house on the southeast side, which includes three openings resembling spindles, followed by a rectangular door closed by a wooden shutter, representing the current entrance to the house.
+The restoration process also revealed the house’s central nave fountain and mill.
+The house was almost demolished two years ago, but the restoration included removing all the dust, worn areas, and waste.
+Then, the stone facade on the southeast side was revived.
+It consists of three openings resembling spindles, followed by a rectangular door closed by a wooden shutter, representing the current entrance to the house.

-The main section of the house is the large hall on the ground floor, which is where guests were received.
-It is now used as a space for poetry readings, with a stage at the far end of the wall and several rows of chairs in front of it.
+The main section of the house is the large hall on the ground floor, where guests are received.
+It is now used as a space for poetry readings, with a stage at the far end of the wall and several rows of chairs.
 In front of the stage is also an old well that was discovered during the renovation process.
 It is said that this well predates the house itself and is considered the oldest known well in Egypt.

-Similar to the French Scientific Academy, the Academy included four departments: the Department of Mathematics, the Department of Nature, the Department of Political Economy, and the Department of Letters and Fine Arts.
-With the departure of the French from Egypt in 1801, the Institute’s activities ceased due to the expiration of its raison d’être.
+Like the French Scientific Academy, the Academy included four departments: the Department of Mathematics, the Department of Nature, the Department of Political Economy, and the Department of Letters and Fine Arts.
+With the French departure from Egypt in 1801, the Institute’s activities ceased due to the expiration of its raison d’être.

 In 1916, Guillardon Bey submitted a request to the members of the Antiquities Preservation Committee, pleading that he be allowed to rent Al-Sinari’s house to transform it into a museum and display his private collection on the French campaign in Egypt and Syria.

-This request was granted, and in the period from 1917-1926, Gaillardon Bey erected a museum in the name of Bonaparte, which was closed after his death and then vacated in 1933.
-All of the above led to severe damage to the house and the 1992 earthquake added a lot to it until the Supreme Council of Antiquities, in cooperation with the French mission, began to carry out the restoration work of the house in 1996.
+This request was granted, and from 1917 to 1926, Gaillardon Bey erected a museum in Bonaparte’s name, which was closed after his death and then vacated in 1933.
+All of the above led to severe damage to the house, and the 1992 earthquake added to it until the Supreme Council of Antiquities, in cooperation with the French mission, restored it in 1996.

-At the request of the Bibliotheca Alexandrina (the new Library of Alexandria), and after the approval of the Permanent Committee of Islamic Antiquities, the Sinnari House was handed over to the library, which began to equip it to turn it into an important cultural outlet in the Sayeda Zeinab neighborhood to spread cultural, artistic and scientific awareness in the surrounding areas, and to encourage young people to engage in public life.
+At the request of the Bibliotheca Alexandrina (the new Library of Alexandria) and after the approval of the Permanent Committee of Islamic Antiquities, the Sinnari House was handed over to the library, which began to equip it to turn it into an essential cultural outlet in the Sayeda Zeinab neighbourhood, spreading cultural, artistic, and scientific awareness in the surrounding areas and encouraging young people to engage in public life.

 This is done by holding several cultural and artistic events such as exhibitions, seminars, forums, workshops, and theatrical performances.
 It also holds scientific discussions on the future of science and knowledge on several levels, and this is a continuation of the role that the Library of Alexandria has taken upon itself in reviving the old role of the Sinnari House to become a platform for science, culture and the arts.